alphagov/paas-team-manual/source/support/CF_UAA_user_management.html.md

 ## Locking a user account

 Sometimes it might be necessary to lock certain users.
-For example when we find out they have left GDS or don't have any more project to work on PaaS.
+For example when we find out they have left GDS or aren't working on any more projects hosted on PaaS.

 CF has a facility to prevent users from logging in, while still preserving the user account with all their access rights and org membership.
-We do this as a first step in removing the user account.
-We then ask for confirmation from org managers (or managers of org managers in case we are removing an org manager) and only after confirmation finally remove the account completely (`cf delete-user`).

 From [alphagov/paas-cf](https://github.com/alphagov/paas-cf):